🧭

 The tool is useful for editing business writing, product copy, documentation, essays, reports, and client communication when you want clearer, more direct sentences.
 It is especially practical for writers who want to tighten style without sending text to an external service.

 Passive voice is not always wrong.
 Sometimes it is the right choice.
-The goal here is to surface likely passive constructions quickly so you can decide whether the sentence should stay as written or be revised into active voice.
+The goal here is to surface likely passive constructions quickly so you can decide whether the sentence should stay as written, be revised into active voice, or move into a broader rewrite.

 How it works